 Majolica was first made in Italy as early as the 14 century, but it truly surged in popularity during the Renaissance period.
 Workshops popped up all across Italy, with Florence at the heart of production.

 Italian majolica was known for featuring portraits of important figures, allegorical scenes and entrancing patterns (some of which are still produced today).
-Because majolica was crafted using tin, a very expensive import at the time, it was generally only reserved for very wealthy patrons.
+Because authentic majolica was crafted using tin, a very expensive import at the time, it was generally only reserved for very wealthy patrons.
 Powerful families commissioned their own majolica pieces, including the Medici, who financed a workshop in the family’s castle-like villa in Cafaggiolo.
-This majolica became known as Cafaggiolo majolica and ranks among the very best Italian majolica; these pieces can be found in museums across the world.
+This majolica became known as Cafaggiolo majolica and ranks among the very best Italian pottery; these pieces can be found in museums across the world.

 The technique used in making Italian majolica developed across Europe into different wares.
 In France, it became faience, in the Netherlands, it became delftware, and in Spain, it became talavera.
 It was only Victorian majolica that emerged in the 19 century that completely retained the original technique, colors and name.
 Victorian majolica simply enhanced what the Italians perfected, adding even more ornament and sculptural elements.